 Restorative Justice is about communication

 For some people who have been affected by crime, it can help them to explore why the crime happened.
-It can also help victims move forward and feel less fearful of crime in the future.
+It can help victims move forward and feel less fearful of crime in the future.

 Evidence shows that most people who take part in a Restorative Justice process come away feeling satisfied because it has allowed them to have their say.

 Restorative Justice has a proven, significant impact in supporting victims and allowing them to move forward with their lives.
-85% of victims who have participated in Restorative Justice would recommend the RJ process.
+85% of victims who have participated in Restorative Justice would recommend the Restorative Justice process.

 In this way, Restorative Justice has the potential to help rehabilitate offenders and support them in addressing their offending behaviour.